-If the skin redundancy extends onto your back – which commonly affects patients following bariatric surgery and significant weight loss, board-certified plastic surgeon Dr. Power may recommend a circumferential tummy tuck may be recommended.
-The excision is carried around the body onto the lower back to address redundant tissue in this region, which improves overall contour.
+If skin laxity extends to your back, which is common in patients following bariatric surgery and significant weight loss, board-certified plastic surgeon Dr. Power may recommend a circumferential tummy tuck.
+The excision procedure is extended around the body onto the lower back to address excess skin and fat in this region, which improves overall contour.

-- Patients are generally admitted overnight following surgery for monitoring in a recovery suite at 199 Avenue Road.
+- Patients are generally admitted overnight following surgery for monitoring in our Toronto recovery suite at 199 Avenue Road.

-- Close observation is performed to ensure that there is no significant bleeding and that patients are tolerating oral pain medication and beginning to ambulate short distances prior to discharge home.
+- You will be closely monitored to ensure that there is no significant bleeding and that you are tolerating oral pain medication and are able to walk short distances prior to discharge home.

 - Two drains are typically placed to lower the risk of fluid accumulation under the abdominal flap, which could lead to wound healing complications or infection.

 - You will be instructed on how to care for and measure drain output at home.
 Dr. Power generally removes the drains within the first week of surgery once output has decreased to an appropriate amount.

 - Dr. Power recommends patients to begin showering daily starting the day after the procedure and to change the gauze underneath the abdominal binder.

 - You will need to wear your compression garment for 6 weeks following surgery.
 It provides additional support for the muscle repair during early healing and lowers the risk of fluid accumulation.

-- Small pieces of surgical tape will be placed over the incisions for the first 1-2 weeks post-operatively.
+- Small pieces of surgical tape will be placed over the incisions for the first one to two weeks after tummy tuck surgery.

 - Patients are generally able to resume office work (paperwork equivalent) within 1-2 weeks following a tummy tuck.